Plastic pollution

 Plastics have allowed humans to do so many amazing things, so we keep producing more and more of them!
 We have developed a throwaway culture whereby plastic products are designed to be used for a short period of time and then thrown away.

 Think about a plastic water bottle for example, you might buy one while you are out and about, guzzle the water and then throw it into a public bin on the streets.
-Within the next day or so, the wonderful binmen and binwomen from the city council will come and collect all the rubbish and take it to landfillA place where rubbish is buried to get rid of it., but if they don’t happen to get there quick enough the bin might overflow and the rubbish might get blown away.
+Within the next day or so, the wonderful binmen and binwomen from the city council will come and collect all the rubbish and take it to landfill, but if they don’t happen to get there quick enough the bin might overflow and the rubbish might get blown away.

 Did you know that 500 billion plastic bottles are thrown away each year?
 This means that there are 66 times as many bottles as there are humans on the planet.